 Filling:

-- 3 14-oz cans sliced peaches (preferably in juice not syrup)
+- 3 14-oz cans sliced peaches (preferably in juice not syrup), see note for fresh peaches

 - ¼ cup granulated sugar